Horror Vacui

 — Antoine de Saint-Exupery, Aviator and writer

-Progressive disclosure means revealing information gradually as it becomes relevant.
-This is opposed to presenting all information upfront.
+Progressive disclosure—it’s a term that means revealing information gradually as it becomes relevant.
+And that’s opposed to presenting all information upfront.
 Designers use progressive disclosure effectively this way when they prevent information overload.
 At the same time, it contributes to a clean and uncluttered interface throughout.

-White space, or negative space, is a powerful tool in combating horror vacui.
-This space refers to the empty space in a design that surrounds different elements like text, images and buttons.
-It helps to create visual hierarchy, improve readability and guide the user's attention.
+White space—or negative space—is a powerful tool in combating horror vacui.
+This space is that empty space in a design that surrounds different elements like text, images and buttons.
+It’s “nothing” that has a big purpose—and it helps to make the visual hierarchy, improve the readability on show, and guide the user's attention.

-Contrary to what the term suggests, white space does not necessarily have to be white.
-It can be any color, texture, pattern or even a background image.
-The key is that a healthy balance of positive and negative space provides visual breathing room for the eyes.
-It’s also important in UX design as it can help guide users' eyes and attention to key elements on the page.
-Moreover, it can help achieve a balanced and harmonious design that is pleasing to the eye.
-A generous use of white space often is a sign of luxury and sophistication in the modern design aesthetic.
+Contrary to what the term suggests, white space doesn’t necessarily have to be white.
+Actually, it can be any color, texture, pattern—or even a background image.
+The key is that a healthy balance of positive and negative space is something that gives visual breathing room for the eyes.
+It’s also important in UX design—and that’s because it can help guide users' eyes and attention to key elements on the page.
+What’s more, it can help achieve a balanced and harmonious design that’s pleasing to the eye.
+A generous use of white space often is a sign of luxury and sophistication—in the modern design aesthetic.

 Apple’s interfaces feature plenty of white space, clean lines and a focus on core functionalities.
 This approach not only aids usability but also enhances the perceived value of their products.